Meredith College: Academics

 Upon completing an undergraduate major, students can earn a Bachelor of Arts, Bachelor of Science, Bachelor of Music, or Bachelor of Social Work.
 The John E. Weems Graduate School is coeducational.

 Undergraduate students who wish to study engineering can participate in a five-year dual-degree program that allows them to earn degrees from both Meredith and North Carolina State University's College of Engineering.
 To do this, students must major in either chemistry, computer science, or mathematics at Meredith.
 Under this arrangement, students earn a B.A. from Meredith in chemistry, computer science, or mathematics, and a B.S. from NCSU in engineering.

 The college's Undergraduate Research Program supports student/faculty partnerships for the purposes of academic research and creative activity in all fields.
 College funds support these projects and underwrite travel costs for students presenting their work at conferences.
-The college hosts an annual one-day research conference in April to present the work of Meredith students.
+The college hosts an annual one-day research conference called Celebrating Student Achievement Day in April to present the work of Meredith student.

 Student life

 Meredith College is noted for its traditions, which range from the Honor Code to Corn', a yearly weeklong festival encouraging competition between graduating classes.
 Meredith College also celebrates its Founder's Day every year.
-During each college generation, faculty perform Alice in Wonderland for students, keeping their involvement in the production a secret until the students see them on stage.
+During each college generation, faculty perform an adaptation of Alice in Wonderland for students, keeping their involvement in the production a secret until the students see them on stage.
+Since 1936, a committee of senior students have designed a Class Doll to represent the culture, fashion, and relevant events representative of the graduating class.
+A gallery of the dolls can viewed at the Margaret Bright Doll Collection within the Johnson Hall Administration Building.
+During their Junior Year, students can purchase a distinct class ring called the Onyx, which has become a well-known, identifiable symbol for students and alumnae since its introduction in 1954.
+In October 2024, a six-foot statue of the Onyx was erected at main entrance with money raised by the Board of Trustees to commemorate the retirement of Jo Allen, who was the first Meredith alumna to serve as the college's President.

+In November 2025, roughly 100 Meredith students made local news when they protested on campus, alleging a lack of transparency around mass layoffs and poor campus living conditions, citing such complaints as visible mold, fleas, and rats in dormitories.